 Similarly, the use of patient portals allows your clients to access laboratory results, communicate with their physicians, request repeat prescriptions, make payments, and much more.
 Patients can use the portal to provide basic information, which greatly reduces the number of forms they need to fill out manually.
 They can also receive reminders of prescriptions and tests that they need to perform, in addition to checking their patient records.
 This gives both doctors and patients more timely access to information.

-The Electronic prescriptions feature is an excellent example of how to improve patient care, as it saves a lot of time for both patients and doctors.
-Doctors can quickly transfer new prescriptions to patients’ pharmacies, reducing redundancy, and minimizing the risk of errors.
+Electronic prescribing is an excellent example of how to improve patient care, as it saves a lot of time for both patients and doctors.
+The benefits of e-prescribing are pretty obvious: doctors can quickly transfer new prescriptions to patients’ pharmacies, reducing redundancy, and minimizing the risk of errors.
 For example, pharmacists can be informed of any potential side effects of drugs or drug allergies that a patient may face.
 Patients also benefit because their prescriptions are often ready by the time they come to the pharmacy.

 EHR helps speed up patient visits, which allows your healthcare organization to increase traffic and in turn increase income.
 Your healthcare professionals can pay more attention to patients and spend less time on spreadsheets and documentation.
 This allows doctors to treat more patients every day without sacrificing quality care.